lucianonooijen/Personal-Website/content/recruiters.md

 * Businesses _modernise_ in IT (e.g. from on-premise applications to microservices in public cloud)
 * _Startups_ where software is the main focus, where important decisions have to be made about _software architecture_

-_I am open to both greenfield and brownfield projects, with a preference for [greenfield](https://www.quora.com/What-is-the-difference-between-a-brownfield-project-and-greenfield-projects)._
+_I am open to both greenfield and brownfield projects, with a slight preference for [greenfield](https://www.quora.com/What-is-the-difference-between-a-brownfield-project-and-greenfield-projects)._

 #### Team and mindset